adonisjs/legacy.adonisjs.com/docs/docs/guides/database/01-introduction.md

 The goal of the query builder is to offer you a declarative API to construct SQL queries, without preventing you from using the power of SQL.
 Everything that you can write in raw SQL is also supported by the [query builder](/guides/database/query-builder) or the [raw query builder](/guides/database/query-builder#executing-raw-queries).

 ## Data Models
-The database query builder does a great job by letting your write SQL queries using the JavaScript API.
+The database query builder does a great job by letting you write SQL queries using the JavaScript API.
 However, the result of every query is an array of plain JavaScript objects with no behavior.

 Imagine, you fetch an array of users and each user object has a `date_of_birth` property.
 Before returning the data back to the client, you want to compute the `age` of the user.
 How would you do it?

 - Well, you will have to loop over the array.
-- Subtract the users `date_of_birth` from the current date.
+- Subtract the user's `date_of_birth` from the current date.
 - Attach a new property to the existing object.
 - Delete the `date_of_birth` property.
 - Send response.